Name: Hank Ward

 "I called my mom at 4 o’clock in the morning," he said.
 "She had been telling me that I needed to go to VA to get some help.
 Finally, I hit rock bottom, and that was the only option."

 Ward’s mother took him to Overton Brooks VA Medical Center in Shreveport, La.
-After Ward completed detoxing and rehab, his counselor told him about the Vocational Rehabilitation and Employment (VocRehab) program for Veterans with service-connected disabilities.
+After Ward completed detoxing and rehab, his counselor told him about the Veteran Readiness and Employment (VR&E) program for Veterans with service-connected disabilities.
 Ward jumped at the second chance to go back to school.

 "Just having a high school diploma nowadays, you can’t really find a good job anymore," Ward said.
 "You've got to have more education than that to find a good job and hold on to it."